Trần Ngọc Tám

-Lieutenant General Trần Ngọc Tám was an officer of the Army of the Republic of Vietnam.
+Lieutenant General Trần Ngọc Tám (12 March 1926 – 4 August 2011) was an officer of the Army of the Republic of Vietnam.

+Tám was born on 12 March 1926.

+Military career

-He served as the commander of II Corps, which oversaw the Central Highlands region, from 1 October 1957 until 13 August of the next year, when he was replaced by Major General Tôn Thất Đính.
+He served as the commander of II Corps, which oversaw the Central Highlands region, from 1 October 1957 until 13 August of the next year, when he was replaced by Major general Tôn Thất Đính.
 He was the first commander of II Corps.
-He served as the commander of III Corps, which oversaw the region of the country surrounding Saigon from 4 April 1964 until 12 October of the same year, when he was replaced by Major General Cao Văn Viên.
+He served as the commander of III Corps, which oversaw the region of the country surrounding Saigon from 4 April 1964 until 12 October of the same year, when he was replaced by Major general Cao Văn Viên.

+On 8 June 1964 he told his subordinate commanders that the government was losing the war.
+Over the past two months, the ARVN had lost 489 dead in III Corps compared to 328 VC.
+He blamed the officer corps' lack of aggressiveness, knowledge, and leadership for the situation.

 Tám later served as Chairman of the Free World Military Assistance Organisation.